sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 src/routes/foo-abc/+page.svelte
 ```

 SvelteKit needs to know which route is being requested.
-To do so, it sorts them according to the following rules...
+To do so, it sorts them according to the following rules &mdash;

 - More specific routes are higher priority (e.g. a route with no parameters is more specific than a route with one dynamic parameter, and so on)
 - Parameters with [matchers](#matching) (`[name=type]`) are higher priority than those without (`[name]`)
 - `[[optional]]` and `[...rest]` parameters are ignored unless they are the final part of the route, in which case they are treated with lowest priority.
 In other words `x/[[y]]/z` is treated equivalently to `x/z` for the purposes of sorting
 - Ties are resolved alphabetically

-...resulting in this ordering, meaning that `/foo-abc` will invoke `src/routes/foo-abc/+page.svelte`, and `/foo-def` will invoke `src/routes/foo-[c]/+page.svelte` rather than less specific routes:
+&mdash; resulting in this ordering, meaning that `/foo-abc` will invoke `src/routes/foo-abc/+page.svelte`, and `/foo-def` will invoke `src/routes/foo-[c]/+page.svelte` rather than less specific routes:

 ```bash
 src/routes/foo-abc/+page.svelte